jrmurad/bazel-sandbox/README.md

 1. eslint
 1. prove that a create-react-app project can use bazel-built npm package within monorepo
+1. jest
 1. storyshots (html and image)
+1. prove grpc-web works in production
 1. v4 of rules-proto-grpc is broken: [Issue 2910](https://github.com/bazelbuild/rules_nodejs/issues/2910)
 1. why was it necessary to be explicit with transitive dependency?
 1. import paths are awful
 1. "builder" style rather than JS objects (if we're going to use this, might as well go to proto3? scala issues?)
-1. possible to get grpc-web generated string enums?
 1. attempt to use ts-proto?
 1. attempt to use nestjs?
+1. possible to get grpc-web generated string enums?